 That said, it’s fair to say that some of us engage in impulsive outbursts more often than others, and run our mouths more than others.
 As we have written in the past, Front and Right-brain Animates—FEARs & FCARs—are arguably most inclined—typologically speaking—to speak before thinking (out of the 16).
 How so?
 Consider the combination of traits that generally stem from said demographic—“energetic, spontaneous, and emotive”—and that ought to help us to understand and explain their propensity; which tendency, we should note, is not inherently negative.
 It can be constructive (e.g. quick to praise or compliment) as well as destructive (e.g. unfiltered criticism).

 Now, if we were to ask which of the 16 inborn Brain Types is most apt to think first, speak later, and choose their words carefully, which BTs come to mind?
 Whatever your list, brain science indicates that the four Back-brained Inanimates (#6, #8, #14, and #16) are most inclined in that way.
+The B_I_s are naturally inclined to contemplate their words before uttering them.
+It’s their M.O.
+How so?
+Consider the combination of traits that generally stem from said demogrpahic—“introspective, inward, methodical, and impersonally critical (in analysis)”—and that ought to help us to understand and explain their propensity.
 And, if we narrow it further, the two Conceptuals—the #14 and #16—would have the advantage via their proclivity to think more circumspectly and bigger picture than their Empirical “in-the-now” counterparts.
-That said, when an #8 made the news (negatively) a few weeks ago over something he haphazardly said, it was not the typological norm.
+At any rate, when an #8 made the news (negatively) a few weeks ago over something he haphazardly said, it was not the typological norm.

 Hank Haney, the former swing coach for Tiger Woods, opened up his radio show on SiriusXM with some controversial remarks that have earned him the titles of both “racist” and “sexist.”
 Regarding who would win the U.S. Women’s Open, Hank went on to say, “I’m gonna predict a Korean.
 I couldn’t name you six players on the LPGA Tour.
 Maybe I could.
 Well … I’d go with Lee.
 If I didn’t have to name a first name, I’d get a bunch of them right.”